Periodontal

 - We provide detailed cost breakdowns during your consultation so you can make informed decisions

 Is a sinus lift within reach?
-Call (613) 735-2336to discuss your financing options with our friendly team.
+Call (613) 735-2336 to discuss your financing options with our friendly team.

 Important Considerations & Alternatives